dmnfarrell/dmnfarrell.github.io/_posts/2015-12-05-seaborn-plugin.markdown

 ##Examples

 You can quickly try out the plotting function using the sample dataset.
 This is simply some random columns with a categorical 'label' variable.
 To plot distributions of values over this variable in multiple plots simple select 'label' in the col menu then re-plot.
-You will see a bar graph with error bars representing the .
+You will see a bar graph with error bars representing the spread in each group.
 Try the other kinds of plot like box, violin etc. You will get plots like those shown below.

 <div style="width: 400px;">
 <img src="/img/sample_factorplot_formats.png" width="800px">